Relative Fourier-Mukai transforms for Weierstrass fibrations, abelian schemes and Fano fibrations: Introduction

-In Section 1 we briefly review the theory of relative integral functors and relative Fourier-Mukai transforms proving also some preliminary results that we use all along the article.
-In Section 2, after recalling the structure of the group of autoequivalences for any connected integral projective curve of arithmetic genus one, we give the description (Theorem \ref{t:FMW}) of the group of relative Fourier-Mukai transforms for any relatively integral elliptic fibration over a connected base scheme as an extension of the subgroup of even shift trivial transforms by $\SL(2,\bbZ)$.
-In Section 3 we first recall the description of autoequivalences for abelian varieties over an algebraically closed field.
-Once this is done, we study the case of a projective abelian scheme, first over a connected base scheme and then we pass to analyse the particular case of a connected normal base scheme.
-For an arbitrary connected base $T$, Theorem \ref{t:FM-partners} proves that if two abelian schemes $X\to T$, $Y\to T$ are relative Fourier-Mukai partners then there is an isometric isomorphism $f\colon X\times_T\hat X \xrightarrow{\sim} Y\times_T\hat Y$.
+In Section 1 we briefly recall some facts about the theory of relative integral functors and relative Fourier-Mukai transforms.
+This section also contains the key results mentioned before and that we use all along the article.
+In Section 2, we give the description (Theorem \ref{t:FMW}) of the group of relative Fourier-Mukai transforms for any relatively integral elliptic fibration over a connected base scheme as an extension of the subgroup of even shift trivial transforms by $\SL_2(\bbZ)$.
+In Section 3, we study the case of a projective abelian scheme, first over a connected base scheme and then we pass to analyse the particular case of a connected normal base scheme.
+For an arbitrary connected base $T$, we prove (Theorem \ref{t:FM-partners}) that if two abelian schemes $X\to T$, $Y\to T$ are relative Fourier-Mukai partners, then there is an isometric isomorphism $f\colon X\times_T\hat X \xrightarrow{\sim} Y\times_T\hat Y$.
 We also show (Corollary \ref{c:FMabeliano}) that the group of relative Fourier-Mukai autoequivalences forms part of a short exact sequence whose quotient term is contained in the group of isometric automorphisms.
 We prove that they coincide (Theorem \ref{t:abelpol}) if the abelian scheme has minimal endomorphisms and admits a line bundle which induces a polarization.
 When the base is normal, we prove a finiteness result (Theorem \ref{t:finitepartner}) for relative Fourier-Mukai partners.
 If in addition the slope map is surjective we show (Theorem \ref{t:equivalent}) that the property of being relative Fourier-Mukai partners is equivalent to the existence of an isometric isomorphism.
 Moreover, under the same conditions we are able to complete (Theorem \ref{t:FMabelianoNormal}) the description of the group of relative Fourier-Mukai autoequivalences, proving that it is an extension of the group of isometric isomorphisms.
 Section 4 contains the description of the group of relative Fourier-Mukai transforms for Fano and anti-Fano fibrations.
-In this case, we prove (Theorem \ref{t:Fano}) that the group of relative Fourier-Mukai autoequivalences coincides with the trivial transforms and moreover that every $T$-linear equivalence is a relative Fourier-Mukai transform, that is $\FM_T^0(\cdbc{X})=\FM_T(\cdbc{X})= \Aut_T\cdbc{X}$.
+In this case, we prove (Theorem \ref{t:Fano}) that the group of relative Fourier-Mukai autoequivalences coincides with the trivial transforms and moreover that every $T$-linear equivalence is a relative Fourier-Mukai transform.